-The NBS National BIM survey is now open.
+The NBS National BIM Survey 2017 is now closed.

 The National BIM Report is the most comprehensive analysis of the state of BIM within the UK construction sector.